bornfight/ios-coding-standards/README.md

 # ios-coding-standards
-Degordian iOS coding standards (Swift & ObjectiveC)
+Bornfight iOS coding standards (Swift & ObjectiveC)

 # Contributing
 Procedure for adding new rules to the repository: